-Winters Drift produce two reds, two whites, and a rose, which can be tasted at the Tasting Station.
+Winters Drift produces two reds, two whites, and a rose, which can be tasted at the Tasting Station.
 Aptly, the bar is made from old railway sleepers and the whole place is filled with old railway memorabilia.

 Food is served – locally-sourced, sustainable, where possible – at the Platform 1 Eatery.
 The menu changes with the seasons, to ensure its as fresh and delicious as possible, and wine can be bought at cellar door prices.
 Picnic baskets can also be pre-ordered.

-To book a tasting/meal, contact Winters Drift here.
+To book a tasting/meal, contact Winters Drift.

 The Hemel-en-Aarde Valley lies just inland from the coastal resort of Hermanus.
 It is spectacularly beautiful.
 Situated at one of the highest elevations in the valley is the relatively new wine farm Ataraxia.
 The view from their chapel-styled tasting room has to be seen to be believed.

 Their range consists of three wines – a wooded Chardonnay, an unwooded Sauvignon Blanc, and a red blend.
 Pop in for a tasting and the breathtaking view and then head down to Moggs Country Cookhouse, a family-run restaurant in the valley with food (and views) that'll leave you awestruck.

 If you're considering a trip to Cape Town, starting or finishing a multi-day trip there, we've listed a selection of recommended tours below which represent a cross-section of various travel styles, budgets and comfort levels.